hualin-ok/hualin-ok.github.io/Research.md

 >
 > -  Harrist, A. W., Rutledge, J., Liu, C., & **Lin, H.** (March, 2015).
 Inter-Parent Aggression Predicts Children’s Relationally but not Physically Aggressive Social Problem Solving.
 Poster presented at the 2015 biennial meeting of the Society for Research in Child Development, Philadelphia, PA.
 >
 ### Resilience in Immigrant Families
+>

-> - Cox, R., Washburn, I. J., Greder, K., Sahbaz S., & **Lin, H.** (under review).
+> - Cox, R., Washburn, I. J., Greder, K., Sahbaz S., & **Lin, H.** (invited resubmission).
 Preventing substance use among Latino youth: Initial results from a multistate family-based program focused on youth academic success. *The American Journal of Drug and Alcohol Abuse*.
 >
 > - Cox, R., **Lin, H.** & Larzelere, R. E., Sahbaz S., Washburn, I. J., Greder, K., Leon, M., Lopez, A. (April 2021).
 Latino Immigrant Family Language Discrepancies and Problematic Youth Outcomes: Parent-Youth Conflict as a Mediator.
 Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.
 >